Renewable energy groups push NY to put a price on carbon

 Carbon pricing could slightly raise electricity prices for consumers in its first few years.
 But renewable energy companies and environmental groups say prices will eventually drop and that funds from polluting generators will also lower consumer prices.

-The New York Independent System Operator, which oversees the state's electricity grid, estimates New York could implement a carbon price by mid-2021.
+The New York Independent System Operator, which oversees the state's electricity grid, estimates New York could implement a carbon price in 18 months once the governor gives his blessing.
+Democratic Gov. Andrew Cuomo hasn't publicly indicated his stance on carbon pricing, and his office didn't immediately respond Thursday to a request for comment.

 New York failed to meet previous ambitious green goals, including 25% of the state's electricity coming from renewable energy by 2012.